miraabela/miraabela.github.io/essays/semanticui.md

   - UX
 ---

-## No Life in HS -> More Time in College
+## Why I Had No Life in High School
 A little background...
 Web design, UX, and UI are some big reasons why I wanted to get into computer science in the first place.
-I started out with an art background, then became interested in graphic design, then in highschool I found myself spending a little too much time looking through [dribbble](http://dribbble.com), [Behance](www.behance.net), and [awwwards](www.awwwards.com) appreciating the gorgeous website/UI/UX designs, interactions, and animations that people made. **((All the hours that I wasted inspecting/looking at HTML/CSS of these web designs make up for why I can do the WODs so quickly now, it takes a lot of time and patience, which I've already exhausted back in high school. [instead of going out and having a life]))** I was really intrigued by the creative ways they would layout text, images, and media on a website that created visual appeal.
-So, on paper I was used to drawing whatever my mind wanted, however everthing I was creating was just static and not interactive.
-They were simply images your eyes could appreciate.
+I started out with an art background, then became interested in graphic design, then in highschool I found myself spending a little too much time looking through [dribbble](http://dribbble.com), [Behance](www.behance.net), and [awwwards](www.awwwards.com) appreciating the gorgeous website/UI/UX designs, interactions, and animations that people made. ((All the hours that I wasted inspecting/looking at HTML/CSS of these web designs make up for why I can do the WODs so quickly now, it takes a lot of time and patience, which I've already exhausted back in high school. [instead of going out and having a life])) I was really intrigued by the creative ways they would layout text, images, and media on a website that created visual appeal.
+So, on paper I was used to drawing my ideas, however everything I was creating was just static and not interactive.
+They were simply images your eyes could look at.
 After discovering interactive and beautiful web designs and expereinces on the aforementioned websites, I realized that I wanted to bring my designs and art to life somehow, and create things you could interact with.
 This is the part where computer science can make your creativity take flight.
 A website or app that you can scroll through, click, and play with adds so much more dimention to just static designs.

 ## Coffee Shop Napkin Mockups
+However, back in highschool, I didn't have a clue on where to start with on building website designs.

 ## UI Framework vs. Alternatives